Lady Deathstrike: Rejoining with the Reavers

 Lady Deathstrike's consciousness was later uploaded in the body of Ana Cortes, establishing a symbiotic relationship with Ana's consciousness.
 Cortes was a teenage Latin female that has returned to Bogota, Colombia from boarding school after the death of her father to inherit her deceased father's kingdom.
 She then traveled to the Jean Grey Academy alongside her friend Reiko to find Karima Shapandar and retrieve the Omega Sentinel technology.
 Deathstrike and her team see her jogging with Monet, and attempt to ambush them.
 During the confrontation, Karmina is shot, and Monet manages to protect her temporarily, until Monet gets caught off guard.
 Before Deathstrike could finish her attack, Karmina shoots, and injures Lady Deathstrike causing her to retreat to regroup and get more intel.
 She then learns of Arkea, and has hired Typhoid Mary to help her achieve this goal.
 Deathstrike and Typhoid Mary argue with John Sublime about Arkea and they manage to get information out of him that there was more than one piece of Arkea that was alive, as the one they had was dead and not viable.
 Mary knocks Sublime unconscious and she and Deathstrike manages to escape before Psylocke comes to check on Sublime.
 Deathstrike and Mary makes their way to Troms, Norway, where they find Amora, who has been exiled by Thor and stripped of her powers.
 Deathstrike promises Amora that she will make her powerful once again.
 Amora brings Deathstrike and Mary to where the Arkea meteorite is located when Mary wants to renegotiate the terms of her hire and want to become partners.
 Deathstrike says it was not just a partnership, but the formation of a new Sisterhood of Mutants.
 With the live Arkea taking possession of Reiko, she empowers Deathstrike, Mary and Amora.
 Deathstrike and her Sisterhood manage to escape the X-Men and Monet with Arkea activating several sentinels under the ocean.
 The mental conflict between Ana and Yuriko made Lady Deathstrike increasingly unstable.
 Ana Cortes grew to regret her life as a supervillain and did not like the direction Arkea was leading the Sisterhood.
 She notified the X-Men of the Sisterhood's location, after she became increasingly concerned about Arkea's bold moves such as having Amora resurrect Selene Gallio, the Black Queen.
 Ana flipped out and tried to get Typhoid Mary to kill her, but Mary refused.
 Upon Arkea asking Ana to come be a part of the procedure to resurrect Madelyne Pryor, Ana killed herself to prevent Arkea from using her further.
 Ana's death didn't stop Arkea's plans.
 Arkea simply removed Yuriko's consciousness from Ana's body and placed it in Reiko's body along with Arkea's own.
-Ana's body was spliced with Jean Grey's DNA in order to enable it to host Madelyne Pryor's consciousness.
-Amora then completed the resurrection of Madelyne Pryor.
+Ana's body was spliced with Jean Grey's DNA in order to enable it to host Pryor's consciousness.
+Amora then completed the resurrection of Pryor.
 After the X-Men's confrontation with the Sisterhood, Karima leaves the X-Men to team up with Sabra and investigate the Cortes crime family.
 Though Arkea was destroyed by the X-Men, Lady Deathstrike's consciousness remained intact inside Reiko's body.